calvinyhu/shmack/README.md

 - Navigate to `/3finity`.
 - Install dependecies by running `npm install`.
 - Start the project on your local server by running `npm start`.
+- Add your own API keys to `src/secrets.js`.

 ## Testing